Lylio/helper-repo/README.md

-# Helper-Repo
+# Image-Repo
-A collection of helper files such as images.
+A collection of image files for the purposes of README.mds and solution designs.